 Here is a compiled list of all references concerning baptism found in the book of Acts.
-We learn that when the early church began to establish itself, baptism and being filled with the Holy Spirit accompanied repentance.
+We learn that when the early church began to establish itself, the receiving of the Holy Spirit accompanied repentance and water baptism.
+We will be looking at all the instances in scripture of when water baptism took place.
 For each scripture reference, there will be a short explanation of the passage.
 All scriptures are from the NASB version.

 Throughout all these references, you will see that they all have commonalities.
 All of which are needed for a complete rebirth transformation according to John 3:5.
 To learn more about salvation, read next steps article.